Cleaning Guides

 Jute rugs are a worthy investment when you want to make a room in your home look stylish and cosy.
 Moreover, they are considered organic and could be quite durable, when good maintenance is provided.
 As it turns out, though, the latter is not so simple to achieve, especially when you are not familiar with all the specifics, regarding the rug’s fabric.

 Hessian rug and straw rug are other popular names for this specific type of rug.
 Although there is still a difference, as hessian is made of the skin of the plant and it’s slightly finer than jute fibre.
-If you value softness in a rug, then look for wool and jute rug or jute and cotton combination instead of a 100 % jute material.
+If you value softness in a rug, then look for a wool and jute rug or a jute-cotton combination instead of a 100% jute material.

 Jute rugs are fairly easy to clean and maintain as long as you follow a couple of simple rules: